-As at 31 December 2020, SBSA's gross loans and advances represented 88 per cent. of SBG's gross loans and advances of R1,321 billion.
-Stage 3 loans were 5.5 per cent. of gross loans and advances for SBG for the year ended 31 December 2020, an increase from 3.9 per cent. for the year ended 31 December 2019.
-Stage 3 loans are financial assets on which a lifetime expected credit loss is calculated, and which are assessed as being credit impaired due to one or more of an event of default, significant financial distress, high probability of bankruptcy or reorganisation or the loss of an active market.
+Stage 3 loans and advances were 4.7 per cent. of gross loans and advances for SBG for the year ended 31 December 2021, a decrease from 5.5 per cent. for the year ended 31 December 2020.
+Stage 3 loans and advances are financial assets on which a lifetime expected credit loss is calculated, and which are assessed as being credit impaired due to either an event of default, significant financial distress, high probability of bankruptcy or reorganisation, or the loss of an active market.